 Occupation: Web Designer/Developer

 1. In 140 characters or less, what is front-end web development, from your experience?

-A mix of programming and layout that powers the visuals and interactions of the web.
+A mix of programming and layout that powers the visuals, interactions, and usability of the web.

 2. If a website were a house, front-end web development would be ______?

 Front end development would be the pretty exterior that gives the house character, or the host that invites guests in and makes them feel at home.

 3. What’s your favorite part about programming languages or coding?